 Furthermore, in middle-income neighborhoods there are 13 books per each child, but in low-income neighborhoods there is 1 age-appropriate book for every 300 children.
 Up to 61% of low-income families do not have any books at all in their homes for their kids.

 Through my book drive (click for photos) I had in January 2022, and books received before I stared my Gold Award, I've collected and donated over 4,400 books!

 Combined with the books from my Silver Award and 8th grade service project, I am proud to say that I have now gotten about 11,500 books into the hands of children who need them.

 To keep my project going, please refer students and parents to my website, and see the "How to Help" tab.

 Please see the "Beginnings" tab to learn where my passion started and why I'm continuing my effort to bring awareness to literacy.

-When I began 6th grade at Liberty Middle School I started working towards my Silver Award in Girl Scouts.
+At the beginning of 2017, when I was in 6th grade at Liberty Middle School, I started working towards my Silver Award in Girl Scouts.
 I knew that there were many underperforming schools in Hillsborough County and I wanted to make a long lasting impact in my community and help children.
-When I was in 3rd grade, I was diagnosed with a reading disability, so literacy was at the top of ways I could give back, and I began promoting literacy and getting books into the hands of children who did not have them.
+When I was in 3rd grade, I was diagnosed with a reading disability, so literacy was at the top of ways I could give back, and I began promoting literacy and getting books into the hands of children who didn't have them.